First-principles systems builder

 Process theater.
 Meetings about meetings.
 Documentation that no one reads.
 Ceremonies that don't produce decisions.

 Premature abstraction.
 Three similar lines of code are better than a premature abstraction.
+Build for today's requirements, not tomorrow's hypotheticals.

 Architecture astronauts.
 People who design systems they'll never implement or operate.
+The gap between diagram and deployment is where most architectures fail.

 What I Optimize For